wildonion/gem/README.md

 * clean docker cache using ```sudo docker buildx prune --all``` or ```docker system prune --all``` command.

 * conse client can subscribes to the fired or emitted role reveal event and topics by sending websocket connections to the redis server docker on the VPS in the meanwhile we're sure that the `/reveal/roles` API has been called by the dev or the god inside the panel thus players can see their roles without refreshing the page.

-## 🚧 WIP

-* `ed25519` keypair for server checksum, verification using its commit (like ssh keys) and **SSL/TLS** certificate, updating app and time hash based (**`hash(user_id + time + ip + user agent)`**) locking api with rate limit feature to avoid api call spamming (like sleeping in thread) using `argon2`, `rust-crypto`, `noise` and `ring` tools, also see the one inside the [payma](https://github.com/wildonion/payma) repo.

-* all TODOs inside the app and `panel` service also create a proc macro attribute like `#[passport]` to put on top of the auth controllers.

-* backend design pattern sketch using freeform and moongodb ERD schemas inside wiki.

-* use an AI model like [STEM](https://github.com/wildonion/stem) which suggests player the tips and tricks for a new game based on behavioural graph of the player collected by the history of each event's `phases` field

-* `MMQ` and order matching engine to suggests players events and other games based on their past experiences, scores (MMR) and earned tokens also and order matching engine for players to sell their minted roles based on highest or lowest order in order book.

-* use [uniXerr](https://github.com/wildonion/uniXerr) coin generation AI model which players get rewarded based on their scores and positions which are collected by each event manager inside the game, then update the balance field of the user based on that